 The electricity flickered while I was in the process of cooking.
 I wasn't sure I'd get to finish the soup, but luckily, we didn't lose power.
 Phew.

 So, let's get cooking.
-Wash and chop your celery, carrots, and garlic cloves.
+Wash and chop your celery, carrots, onions and garlic cloves.
 Coat the bottom of a large pot with olive oil and heat on medium high.
 Add in the celery and carrots, salt to taste and stir often.
-As the vegetables soften, add your garlic.
-Allow the garlic to cook, but down let it brown.
-Add the box of vegetable broth and two cups of water.
+As the vegetables soften, add your onions.
+When the onions soften, add garlic.
+Allow the garlic to cook, but don't let it brown.
+Add the box, or two boxes, of vegetable broth and two cups of water.
 Salt to taste.
 Stir well and cover.
+Lower to a simmer.

 Peel, wash and chop potatoes into bite sized pieces.
 Add to the simmering soup.
 Cover but stir often.
 As the soup is simmering, prepare your dumpling batter.

 Check the potatoes and carrots in your soup.
 If they are almost to desired tenderness, it's time to add your batter.
 Raise heat under the soup and bring to a high simmer/almost boil.
-Drop spoonfuls of batter into the soup (see video) Stir soup, cover and lower heat.
+Drop spoonfuls of batter into the soup. (see video) Stir soup and lower heat.
 Allow dumplings to cook well.
 In approximately 10 - 15 minutes your soup will be done.
 Serve and enjoy!

 Broccoli Cheese Soup, Roasted Butternut Squash Soup (Gluten Free, Vegetarian), Vegetable Bean Soup, Pea Soup, and Lentil soup, Can you tell, I really like soup?

 I'm a soup lover in the cold weather.
 Check out some of my other soup recipes above.
 Don't forget to visit my Youtube playlist.
 Happy cooking.
 Stay warm, get cozy and enjoy some delicious comfort food.

 For the Soup: